dacarlin/protein-graph-neural-networks/README.md

 `prepare_cath_dataset.ipynb`.
 Create the CATH dataset from raw files.
 Creates the files `chains.jsonl` and `splits.jsonl`.

 `compare_features.ipynb`.
 Compare features from Ingraham and ProteinMPNN.

+`train.py`.
+Implements a GAT model and the training loop.